-A series of briefing standards are used to support information sharing prior to and during deployment a Partner Country.
-Adherence to the briefing standards ensures adequate information is transferred at the right time and prevents the duplicate delivery of information.
+A series of briefing standards are used to support information sharing prior to and during deployment in a Partner Country.
+Adherence to the briefing standards ensures adequate information is transferred at the right time and prevents duplicate delivery of information.
 The five distinct information briefing opportunities are:

 - 1. Pre-departure Information: Collection of information that deploying personnel need to know before they depart their home base. - 2.
-Departure Briefing: In-person or virtual briefing outlining both Sending Participant and Receiving Participant information. - 3.
+Departure Briefing: In-person or virtual briefing outlining both sending Partner Country and receiving Partner Country information. - 3.
 Arrival Briefing: In-person briefing providing specific details on the agency/organization and fire operations. - 4.
 Operational Briefing: In-person operational briefing specific to the incident. - 5.
-Deployment Debriefing: In-person debriefing hosted by the Receiving Participant prior to Sending Participant staff returning home.
+Deployment Debriefing: In-person debriefing hosted by the receiving Partner Country prior to sending Partner Country staff returning home.